 How do I apply to study Music at UNE?

-- Before applying to audition you need to apply for admission to one of our courses.
-To assist you with your application, please refer to the Bachelor of Music or Bachelor of Education (Secondary Music) information in the Course and Unit Catalogue.
+- To assist you with your application, please refer to the Bachelor of Music or Bachelor of Education (Secondary Music) information in the Course and Unit Catalogue.

 - Auditions are undertaken via distance and applicants are required to submit their audition materials electronically or by post.
-To obtain further information about the audition process and to register to audition, please visit our AUDITIONS webpage.
+To obtain further information about the audition process, please visit our AUDITIONS webpage.

 Why study Music at UNE?

 UNE Music is Australia's premiere provider of online undergraduate tertiary music studies.
 Our Bachelor of Music, Bachelor of Arts (Music) and Bachelor of Education (Secondary Music) programs provide students with comprehensive music training in an online environment.
 Students build creative music-making skills in song writing, composition, performance and music technology while developing a thorough knowledge of music genres via the study of popular music, musicology and ethnomusicology.
 The program also fosters advanced skills in aural and harmony.
 Throughout their degree students produce a creative and/or research portfolio to enable them to showcase their abilities as they transition into professional careers in the creative industries and education sectors.
 Graduates of the program are independent, skilled musicians who have established their own creative practices and research methologies.
 On completion of the degree, pathways to further study include continuing on to honours and graduate research degrees or graduate degrees in education to pursue careers in primary and secondary music teaching.

 UNE Music programs foster independence, preparing students for the challenges of today's creative and performing arts industries.
 Our students typically move on to careers in: independent music practice (performance, composition or music production), studio music teaching, broadcasting, marketing, arts administration, community arts leadership and commercial music organisations.